mcauser/awesome-micropython/readme.md

 ### Code Generation

-* [Micropy Cli](https://micropy-cli.readthedocs.io/en/latest/) - Micropy Cli is a project management/generation tool for writing MicroPython code in modern IDEs such as VSCode.
+* [micropy-cli](https://github.com/BradenM/micropy-cli) - Micropy Cli is a project management/generation tool for writing MicroPython code in modern IDEs such as VSCode.

 ### IDEs